onderjan/machine-check-book/src/preface.md

 Interested?
 [Read the Quickstart.](./machine-check/ch1_quickstart.md)

-> &#x2139;&#xFE0F; **Machine-check** 0.6.0 has been released on 26th August 2025, with support for propositional μ-calculus and parametric systems.
-[Read the accompanying blogpost.](https://machine-check.org/blog/03-v0-6-0/) A patch release 0.6.1 [has been released](https://machine-check.org/blog/04-v0-6-1/) on 12th September 2025.
-To migrate your systems to the new version, [read this](./misc/version_migration.md).
+> &#x2139;&#xFE0F; **Machine-check** [version 0.7.0](https://crates.io/crates/machine-check/0.7.0) has been released on 28th October 2025, with support for more expressive properties and other improvements.
+[Read the accompanying blogpost.](https://machine-check.org/blog/04-v0-7-0/)
 >
-> &#x1F6E0;&#xFE0F; Currently, **machine-check** is in active development, with the [version 0.6.1](https://crates.io/crates/machine-check/0.6.1) described in this guide.
+> &#x1F6E0;&#xFE0F; Currently, **machine-check** is in active development.
 While the basic building blocks are in place, some details may still change considerably in the future.
 >

 ## Useful links